apache/druid/docs/content/operations/export-metadata.md

   ~ under the License.
   -->

-# Migrating Derby Metadata and Local Deep Storage
+# Export Metadata Tool

-If you have been running an evaluation Druid cluster using the built-in Derby metadata storage and local deep storage (configurations used by the tutorial and single-machine quickstarts), and wish to migrate to a more production-capable metadata store such as MySQL or PostgreSQL, and/or migrate your deep storage from local to S3 or HDFS, Druid provides the `export-metadata` tool to assist with such migrations.
+Druid includes an `export-metadata` tool for assisting with migration of cluster metadata and deep storage.

-This tool exports the contents of the following Druid tables:
+This tool exports the contents of the following Druid metadata tables:
 - segments
 - rules
 - config